The Dukeries: Character

 The Dukeries saw four ducal families close together among the less than twenty current (extant) English dukedoms and their parks or farmed lands largely neighbouring to the point of being at most points touching (contiguous).
-The last mansion in single-family occupation is Welbeck Abbey – by a great-nephew of the final (seventh) Duke of Portland.
-William Cavendish-Bentinck the late Duke had neighbouring Welbeck Woodhouse built in the early 1930s when he bore his courtesy marquessate style.
+The last mansion in single-family occupation is Welbeck Abbey – by a great-nephew of Victor Cavendish-Bentinck, 9th Duke of Portland, the last duke.
+William Cavendish-Bentinck, 7th Duke of Portland had neighbouring Welbeck Woodhouse built in the early 1930s when he bore his courtesy marquessate style.
 The latter property is equally intact, 0.75 mi, north east of the main house and 200 ft long.
-The incumbent Duke of Norfolk sold Worksop Manor to the Duke of Newcastle in 1839.
+Bernard Howard, 12th Duke of Norfolk sold Worksop Manor to Henry Pelham-Clinton, 4th Duke of Newcastle in 1839.
 The Norfolks preferred to spend more time at Arundel Castle and the Duke of Newcastle wanted the land to enlarge his estate and had the main part of the house demolished.
 The service wing was adapted into a smaller mansion-esque country house later in the 19th century, which survives.

 Clumber House was demolished by the Dukes of Newcastle in the 1930s because they could no longer afford it but the Victorian chapel survived and the 3800 acre park now belongs to the National Trust.
 Thoresby Hall opened as a country house hotel early in the 21st century after a period of neglect, though the wider Thoresby Estate remains in the hands of the descendants of the Dukes of Kingston.
 Although not part of the Dukeries, Nottingham Castle, a former residence of the Dukes of Newcastle, is also in Nottinghamshire, as is the former seat of the Dukes of St Albans at Bestwood Lodge.
-Bestwood St Albans, a civil parish in the Gedling borough of Nottinghamshire, maintains a link with the Dukes of St Albans through its name.
+Bestwood St Albans, a civil parish in the Gedling borough of Nottinghamshire, maintained a link with the Dukes of St Albans through its name until 31 March 2018, after which date it was replaced by Bestwood Village parish and St Albans parish.

-Dukeries Coalfield
+Economic history

 In the early 20th century the economic and social base of the Dukeries was dramatically influenced by the development of its underlying coalfield, the eastern extension of the Nottinghamshire field.
 Five coal mines were opened after the first shaft sinking commenced in 1920.
 The coal mines were at Clipstone (coal won 1922), Ollerton (1925), Blidworth (1926), Bilsthorpe (1927) and Thoresby near Edwinstowe (1928).
 The landowners auctioned or leased their mineral rights: Earl Manvers' Thoresby estate in May 1919 and Lord Savile of Rufford Abbey's lease for Ollerton in 1921.
 Colliery companies such as the Butterley Company at Ollerton and the Stanton Company at Thoresby bought the rights.
 The companies financed the construction of pit villages to house miners and their families, who migrated from older coalfields in Britain.